 What are the trains like?

-Until 16 June 2023, Hamburg-Copenhagen trains were operated by Danish IC3 diesel trains.
-From 17 June 2023 these IC3 are replaced by former DB (German Railways) Intercity cars hauled by a DSB electric locomotive, bringing a welcome increase in capacity and a welcome switch to electric power.
-This is only temporary, because at some point in 2024 brand new articulated trains built by Talgo will enter service on this route.
+Until June 2023, Hamburg-Copenhagen trains were operated by Danish IC3 diesel trains.
+They are now operated by former DB (German Railways) Intercity cars hauled by a DSB (Danish Railways) electric locomotive, bringing a welcome increase in capacity and switch to electric power.
+This is an interim measure, as from May or perhaps June 2025, brand new articulated trains built by Talgo for DSB should enter service on this route.

 On 17 June 2023, the first Copenhagen to Hamburg train to use the 'new' German intercity cars is boarding at Copenhagen.
 Photo courtesy of Peter Kincey.